-Congress recently passed legislation to stop some unwanted robocalls but critical measures must be taken by the FCC.
+Congress passed legislation to stop some unwanted robocalls, but critical measures must be taken by the FCC.

-Congress just passed the Pallone-Thune TRACED Act and telemarketers, scammers, and debt collectors are officially on notice!
-Now it is critical that the FCC hear from consumers like you who are still being abused by harassing and disruptive robocalls.
+Last year, Congress passed the Pallone-Thune TRACED Act, officially putting telemarketers, scammers, and debt collectors on notice.
+Now, it is more important than ever that the FCC hear from consumers like you who are still being abused by harassing and disruptive robocalls.

 Send a message to the FCC urging them to strengthen consumer protections by: